-The approach for the institutional corruption risk assessment covered the Liberia Immigration Services (LIS) interventions across the territorial sovereignty of our nation.
-The corruption risk assessment took in consideration stakeholder engagement with the senior Management team of the LIS and senior officers in five counties guiding the borders.
-The team interviewed the entire senior Management team at the LIS.
+The approach for the institutional corruption risk assessment covered the Liberia Immigration Service (LIS) interventions across the territorial sovereignty of our nation.
+The corruption risk assessment took into consideration stakeholder engagement with the senior Management team of the LIS head office and senior officers in five counties bordering Liberia with other countries in the sub region.